EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

 teaching: 30
 exercises: 0
 questions:
-- "How does the Modular Sensors Library meet all of the requirements of data logging?
-How do I use the Modular Sensors sketches?
-Why would I clone vs download a repository?
-Where do I store my own sketches?"
+- "How does the Modular Sensors Library meet all of the requirements of data logging?"
+- "How do I use the Modular Sensors sketches?"
+- "Why would I clone vs download a repository?"
+- "Where do I store my own sketches?"
 objectives:
 - "Download the Modular Sensors Library and become acquainted with its features."
 keypoints: